To Learn More about the Falcon Prevent Free Trial, visit the FAQ page here.

 - Machine learning for detection of previously unknown zero-day ransomware

-- Indicators of Attack (IOAs) to identify and block additional unknown ransomware, and also new categories of ransomware that don’t use files to encrypt victims’ data
+- Indicators of Attack (IOAs), advanced memory scanning and other techniques identify and block additional unknown ransomware, and also new categories of ransomware that don’t use files to encrypt victims’ data

 Falcon Prevent provides great flexibility for such use cases.
 Falcon can run side-by-side with the customer’s current AV, as long as only one is chosen to handle malware blocking so they don’t compete for file access.
 Falcon Prevent makes it easy by allowing the customer to configure machine learning, CrowdStrike’s anti-malware technology, in detection mode only.
 One useful feature of Falcon in this scenario is that it will still show the malware it detects, and allow the user to see if another solution missed it.
 If the other solution includes a detection-only mode, the user can choose to put it in detection mode, while allowing Falcon to detect and prevent.